wavemaker/docs/learn/on-premise/wme-launching-instances-in-azure.md

       ```
        mkdir /wm-data /wm-runtime
       ```
-  -  use the following command to mount the volume at the directory
+  -  Use the following command to mount the volume at the directory
       ```
        mount /dev/block-device-name    /directory
       ```
       [![](/learn/assets/wme-setup/wme-setup-in-azure/platform-instance-mounting-volumes.png)](/learn/assets/wme-setup/wme-setup-in-azure/platform-instance-mounting-volumes.png)

-  - To mount an attached EBS volume on every system reboot, add an entry for the device to the /etc/fstab file.
+  - To mount an attached Azure Disks on every system reboot, add an entry for the device to the /etc/fstab file.
-      - take UUID of disks for identification by using the command
+      - Take UUID of disks for identification by using the command
           ```
           blkid
           ```
-      - entry the UUID of the disks in fstab.use the following format
+      - Entry the UUID of the disks in fstab.use the following format
      ```
     UUID=your-block-device-UUID      mount-directory     filesystem     defaults ,nofail  0  2
      ```